 Rank Location SP M Goal Objective Time Frame Resources Required 0001 ALL 01 01 Continued Equity, Diversity, Inclusion, and Antiracist work Conduct department Communities of Practice focused on DEIA principles and effective pedagogy.
 Encourage participation in DEIA professional learning through Academic Senate CoPs and department workshops. ongoing Funding support for PT faculty to engage in CoPs on DEIA Professional Learning, and funding support for faculty facilitators.
-0002 ALL 01 01 Equitable and Effective Practices and Pedagogies for Online English 1A Through department "Third Thursday" workshops and Summer Institute for Online Engl 1A, develop faculty skills, knowledge, and abilities for teaching online, asynchronous English 1A.
-Focus on proven equitable, effective practices to improve student retention and success and to reduce racial equity gaps. ongoing Funding support for subs and PT faculty to attend meetings and workshops.
+0002 ALL 01 01 Equitable and Effective Retention Efforts and Pedagogies for Student Success in English 1A Through department workshops and attendance at professional conferences, develop faculty skills, knowledge, and abilities for improving equitable success in English 1A.
+Focus on proven equitable, effective practices to improve student retention and success and to reduce racial equity gaps. ongoing Funding support for subs and PT faculty to attend meetings, workshops, and professional conferences.
 0003 ALL 01 01 Support for Faculty Interdisciplinary Collaborations to support Student Success in English 1A in the first year Establish interdisciplinary partnerships through creation of learning communities, FYE partnerships, or guided pathways to support student successful completion of English 1A in their first year. ongoing Time and funding for English faculty to meet with interdisciplinary colleagues and develop partnerships with curriculum and programs.
 0004 ALL 01 01 Ongoing professional learning and norming sessions Continue engaging in collaborative inquiry and professional learning.
 In-service sessions, norming, and additional professional learning opportunities support faculty as we work to most effectively facilitate learning. ongoing Funding support for subs and PT faculty to attend meetings and workshops.
 Funding support for additional professional learning opportunities off-campus and for invited speakers and facilitators.